 As the volume of new and resale house and condominium sales gradually slows down in most communities from last year’s record levels, due primarily to rising mortgage interest rates, savvy home buyers are rediscovering a source of bargain-priced residences known as “fixer uppers”.
+Volume may not necessarily be decreasing in some areas, but homes are taking longer to sell and increases have slowed down from the last few years.

 Retail sellers of homes in excellent condition, including brand-new houses, expect to earn top dollar for their “model home” condition residences.
 But in today’s market that has become difficult.
 To illustrate, look at all the upgrade sales incentives home builders are offering, which weren’t available just a few months ago.
 Also, many sellers of resale homes are reducing their asking prices.

-Look for “FIXERS” with profit potential.
+Look for “FIXERS” with profit potential

 But “fixers” can be the solution for home buyers willing to buy a less-than-perfect home.
 The key to success is to buy a home with profit potential.